Christoph-D/esp8266-wakelight/README.md

 esp8266-wakelight
 =================

-An alarm clock with light instead of sound, with NTP time synchronization, and with programmable alarm times for each day of the week.
+An alarm clock with light instead of sound, simulating a sunrise, with NTP time synchronization, and with programmable alarm times for each day of the week.

 This code works on the esp8266 wifi module with the nodemcu firmware.
 It was successfully tested on an ESP-01 and an ESP-12E.